BagOfKurkuma/BagOfKurkuma/README.md

 ## Hi there 👋
+i love tomatos
+my level of english is bigger than avarage american i love when code runs without bugs

 <!--
 **BagOfKurkuma/BagOfKurkuma** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.